Stop Blocking Your Stomach Acid–It’s Killing You

 Because it’s killing me, is why not.

 Acid blockers like the ones I took–specifically Proton Pump Inhibitors (PPI’s) like Nexium, Aciphex, Prevacid, Prilosec, Protonix, and Dexilant–are linked to serious kidney damage, bone fractures, dementia, and a 25-50% higher risk of death.
-These drugs that are supposed to be easing our digestive issues are killing people.
 Why is that?

 Disease starts in the gut.